 by Hazarry bin Haji Ali Ahmad

-The observatory is located in Kampong Keriam (4.816224°North 114.69145° East), Tutong, which is about 5 minutes drive from Tutong Town and just next to Keriam Primary School.
+The observatory is located in Kampong Keriam (4.816224°North 114.69145° East), Tutong, which is about 5-minute drive from Tutong Town and just next to Keriam Primary School.
 Address: #24 Simpang 442, Kampong Keriam, Tutong.
-TB1141.
 Brunei Darussalam.
-You can use the Bing Map above.
+You can use the Map above, and it is high recommended to use Waze map here for driving direction.

 The observatory itself contains a main Orion 8″ f/8 Ritchey-Chrétien Astrograph telescope, installed in June 2018.
 The scope is mounted on a GOTO German Equatorial Celestron CGX computerised mount and equipped with an autoalign Celestron Starsense Technology and autoguiders.
-It is a great large aperture telescope for digital astrophotography of the deep sky objects and the solar system.
+A large aperture telescope is also facilitated with CCD camera, autoguiders and plate solving technology for digital astrophotography of the deep sky objects, and the solar system observation.
 Secondary telescopes such as an a 6-inch f/6.5 Explore Scientific AR152 refractor, Orion Astroview 100 ST plus other mini-telescopes are available to be set outside around the observatory.

 As an educator myself and member of the Brunei Darussalam Astronomical Society, I always promote public awareness of astronomy in Brunei Darussalam.
 Whether you are a beginner or an experienced amateur astronomer, enjoyment and challenges await you here.

-Members of the Astronomical Society of Brunei Darussalam can have access to the observatory every weekends to observe the heavens above and enjoy being as amateur astronomers.
+Members of the Astronomical Society of Brunei Darussalam can have access to the observatory every weekend to observe the heavens above and enjoy being as amateur astronomers.
+Here is how to apply PABD member.

 The observatory is open to the public, researchers, teachers and students at no fee, but subject to availability and weather.
-A variety of astronomical objects including the Sun, Moon, planets, double stars, nebulas, and the occasional comet are ready for viewing (weather permitting).
+A variety of astronomical objects including the Sun, the Moon, planets, asteroid flyby, double stars, deep sky nebulas & galaxies and the occasional bright comets are ready for viewing (weather permitting).

-Since space is limited, visitors are required to make arrangement first and reservation.
-RSVP and for more info, please contact me at +6738820277 (Call or WhatsApp) or email at hazarry(a)hotmail.com, replace (a) with @.
+Since space is limited, visitors are required to make booking arrangement and reservation stating the purpose of your visit.
+Please complete above your online request form for visit/observation at the observatory.
+For more info, please contact me at +6738820277 (Call or WhatsApp) or email at hazarry(a)bruneiastronomy.org, replace (a) with @.

 Weather in Tutong, Brunei